Mike Lindsay

 Michael Robert Lindsay (2 November 1938 – 11 December 2019) was a British track and field athlete who competed in the discus throw and shot put disciplines.
 He represented Great Britain at the 1960 Summer Olympics and in the 1964 Summer Olympics.

+Biography

+Lindsay attended St Marylebone Grammar School.

+Lindsay became the British discus throw champion after winning the British AAA Championships title at the 1957 AAA Championships and the following year represented Scotland at the 1958 British Empire and Commonwealth Games in Cardiff.

+Lindsay regained the AAA discus title in 1959 and retained it in 1960 and shortly afterwards at the 1960 Olympic Games in Rome, he represented Great Britain in both the shot put and discus throw events.